quicwg/multipath/draft-ietf-quic-multipath.md

 There may be cases in which paths are created with different 4-tuples, but end up using the same 4-tuples as a consequence of path migrations.
-For example:
+This is an example that assumes the same ports are used on both paths:

 * Client starts path 1 from address 192.0.2.1 to server address 198.51.100.1
 * Client starts path 2 from address 192.0.2.2 to server address 198.51.100.1
 * Both paths are used for a while.
-* Server sends packet from address 198.51.100.1 to client address 192.0.2.1, with CID indicating path=2.
+* Server sends packet from address 198.51.100.1 to client address 192.0.2.1, with CID indicating Path ID 2.
-* Client receives packet, recognizes a path migration, update source address of path 2 to 192.0.2.1.
+* Client receives the packet, recognizes a path migration, updates the source address of path 2 to 192.0.2.1.

 Such unintentional use of the same 4-tuple on different paths ought to be rare.
 When they happen, the two paths would be redundant, and the endpoint could want to close one of them.
-Uncoordinated abandon from both ends of the connection may result in deleting two paths instead of just one.
+Uncoordinated abandon of both endpoints may result in deleting both paths instead of just one.
 To avoid this pitfall, endpoints could adopt a simple coordination rule, such as only letting the client initiate closure of duplicate paths, or perhaps relying on the application protocol to decide which paths should be closed.